TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 3/John 3.12.md

 ---

-If I told you earthly things and ye believe not, how shall ye believe if I tell you heavenly things?
+If I told you earthly things and you don't believe, how will you believe if I tell you heavenly things?